-If you are paying for gas with your SNB Debit Card, run the card as a “credit card” instead.
+Even if you are paying for your gas with a debit card, if possible, run the card as a “credit card” instead.
 Most financial institutions, including Security National Bank, allow you to do this.
 Not only does this afford you additional protection because the funds aren't immediately drawn out of your account, it also allows you to avoid entering your PIN entirely.
-Another way to avoid the PIN pad, if you're still wary of a pump's payment system, is to pay for your gas inside.
+Another way to avoid the PIN pad, if you're still wary of a pump's payment system, is to simply pay for your gas inside.

 6. There’s an app for that!

 While certainly not foolproof, a skimmer detection mobile app called "Skimmer Locator" has been developed for iPhones.
 This app will scan the immediate area for Bluetooth devices that some thieves use to skim your card information.
 If you're an Android user, there's an app called Skim Plus that offers Bluetooth Skimmer detection.
 Beware that sometimes these apps will give you “false positives,” especially if you happen to be near wireless headphones or other Bluetooth Low Energy devices.

 With the advent of chip-enabled cards, card users have a great way to protect themselves from skimmers.
 These chip-based cards are by far the safest form of card to use at a payment terminal, but there is still a risk to using one.
 The steps you’ve just learned about how to spot a credit card skimmer won’t be helpful if a shimmer has been installed.